How to Block YouTube Channels and Keywords

 Step 2: Add a keyword to block

-- In the search box labeled "Search or add keyword", type the keyword or phrase you want to block
+- In the search bar at the top, type the keyword or phrase you want to block

-- Tap the + button to add the keyword
+- Tap the Block button to add the keyword

-The keyword is immediately added to your blacklist and starts blocking matching content.
+The keyword is immediately added to your blocked list and starts blocking matching content.

 How keyword matching works: Keywords use "Contains" matching.
 Any video title containing your keyword will be blocked, regardless of where it appears in the title.